rcrderby/crg-container/README.md

 ### 3. Download the the CRG Container Git Repository

-This repository contains the Docker and Docker Compose configuration that runs CRG in a Container.
-You need to download a copy of the files to your computer running Docker Desktop.
+The [crg-container](https://github.com/timothyhull/crg-container "crg-container GitHub Repository") Git repository contains the Docker and Docker Compose configuration that automate running CRG in a Container.
+You need to download a copy of the repository files to your computer running Docker Desktop.

 <details>
   <summary>